milanshrestha/Mikrotik-Hotspot-Templates/README.md

 ## Place your logo inside direcotry

+- hotspot
+	├── assets
-- hotspot/assets/img // Rename you image to logo-image.png
+			├── img → Rename you image to logo-image.png